rodrigorfd/rodrigorfd/README.md

 - 👋 Hi, I’m @rodrigorfd
 - 👀 I’m interested in learning how to code.
-- 🌱 I’m currently learning JAVA.
+- 🌱 I’m currently learning  Javascript and JAVA.
 - 📫 How to reach me: rodrigorfdutra@gmail.com

 <!---